leeanncafferata/clio3-syllabus/source/policies.md

 ### Assignments

+**N.B.** Please plan on doing all the readings, working through all exercises, completing any assignments, and installing necessary software before the start of each class.

 I may change due dates or assignments.
 I will always give you plenty of notice of changes, which will always be intended for your benefit.
 Students must satisfactorily complete all assignments (including